-Jason Chaffetz Announces He Will Not Be Seeking Re-Election In 2018
+Jason Chaffetz Announces He Will Not Seek Re-Election In 2018

 Jason Chaffetz will not be running for office again in 2018.
-The Republican statesman from Utah made the announcement which shocked the political realm earlier today.
+The Republican statesman from Utah made the announcement that shocked the political realm earlier today.

-Representative Jason Chaffetz is the chair of the extremely influential House oversight committee.
+Representative Jason Chaffetz is the chair of the extremely influential House Oversight Committee.
 He has been an outspoken voice in Congress since he was elected in 2009.

 “After long consultation with my family and prayerful consideration, I have decided I will not be a candidate for any office in 2018,” Representative Chaffetz wrote on his Facebook page when confirming his decision not to seek re-election.